ipspace/blog/content/posts/2024/03/arista-interface-ebgp.md

 [^RA]: It could be that enabling IPv6 routing starts IPv6 router advertisements.

 * You can find several related examples using the **‌ip routing ipv6 interfaces** global configuration.
 I have no idea what it does.
-The latest Arista EOS documentation fares no better.
-Throw it in for good measure if things fail to work 🤷‍♂️
+The latest Arista EOS documentation fares no better, but I got feedback along the lines of "*Use that when you don't have an IPv4 address on the interface.*" Throw it in for good measure if things fail to work 🤷‍♂️
 * Create a BGP peer group.
 You cannot configure an interface peer without specifying a peer group.

 ```